fluxbox/fluxbox/doc/asciidoc/README.txt

 whats this? this is the attempt to write the documentation for fluxbox in ascii-doc format. how does it work?

-well, we just edit fluxbox.txt from this directory. save it. then we can produce pretty much any format we like:
+well, just edit fluxbox.txt from this directory. save it. then we can produce pretty much any format we like:

 man: